 It is intended that developers are also able to counter-sign the patch by using the '-s' option with the 'git am' command.
 However as the git hook that processes the commit currently has a bug it is recommended that developers do NOT use the -s option.
 See https://bugs.eclipse.org/bugs/show_bug.cgi?id=415307

-Alternatively, for troublesome patches that do not seem to apply cleanly with git am, you can use git commit --amend to modify the author and signoff the commit.
+If a committer is having trouble applying the patch cleanly with git am, they can use git commit --amend to modify the author and signoff the commit.
 For example:

 $ git checkout -b patch $ git apply john-doe.patch $ git commit -a -m "<Original commit message from John Doe>"

 At this point the patch is committed with the committer's name on a local branch